Comcast Customer Satisfaction Drops 6% After TV Price Hikes, ACSI Says

 Re: (Score:2)

+You unhappy but still buying?
+You like a heroin addict bitching about your health as your buying from me.

 COmpetition.
-THats the fix (Score:2)
+THats the fix (Score:3)

 How can they charge even more?
 (Score:2)